 How can you be proactive, and manage the situation so that you set yourself up for success?

-Here are five essential tips for dealing with job uncertainty:
+Here are four essential tips for dealing with job uncertainty:

 1. Your network is your networth: Long before the ominous signs of career change emerge on your horizon, you should build a strong network of contacts.
 Networking is not an option.
 Your next job is more likely to come through an existing relationship as opposed to cold calling with a great resume.
 You need sponsors who can toot your horn.